comp426-2022-spring/a99-rigel/README.md

 ## Demo

 ## Try it Out Locally!
 To run our app on your own device, first make sure you have Node.js and npm installed.
-Then, clone this repository, and simply run the following script in your terminal, which will install all needed dependencies and start the app:
+Then, clone this repository, and run the following script in your terminal, which will install all needed dependencies and start the app:
 ```
 npm run startall
 ```
-This app should now be running on your device!
+The app should now be running on your device!
 It will take a while to load initially, so please be patient.
 Once it is done, your browser should automatically open the app at http://localhost:3000/!

 Make sure that you were in the root directory of this project when you ran "npm run startall," or else the script will not work!